csscomb/csscomb/src/plugins/csscomb.sublime_text_2/README.md

 # CSScomb for Sublime Text 2

-Tool for sorting CSS properties in specific order [CSScomb](http://csscomb.com).
+Tool for sorting CSS properties in specific order.

 Example: